RebootJeff/rebootjeff.github.io/source/_posts/2014-08-17-protractor-e2e-testing-reveal-element-blocked-by-fixed-nav.markdown

 avatar.click();
 {% endcoderay %}

 You may have noticed that the solution in *Example B* mentions promises, but the code in *Example C* does not use them.
 My understanding is that it's not crucial to use every single promise that Protractor and WebDriverJS provide.
-For example, even though the `click()` method returns a promise, you don't see devs writing Protractor tests with `exampleButton.click().then(function() { ... });` all the time.
+For example, even though the `.click()` method returns a promise, you don't see devs writing Protractor tests with `exampleButton.click().then(function() { ... });` all the time.

 So why did I mention promises in *Example B*?
 Just to reinforce the fact that `browser.executeScript()` will return a promise.
-By storing the result of `browser.executeScript()` in a variable called "promise", it tells other devs what to expect.
+By storing the result in a variable called "promise", it tells other devs what to expect.
 That said, I admit it may not be terribly valuable.
 Let me know your opinion on this or any other part of the solution presented here.